-The Roles Database stores access rules (user authorizations) for other applications, such as SAP, Data Warehouse, and the Graduate Admissions System, among others.
+The Roles Database stores access rules (user authorizations) for applications such as SAP, Data Warehouse, and the Graduate Admissions System, among others.
 Specially Authorized Departmental and Central Administrators use the web-based Roles Database application to view and manage the user authorizations.

 - Consistent way to store and maintain access rules for other applications